cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 other bytes associated with the type.

 Major type 0:
-: an integer in the range 0..2**64-1 inclusive.
+: an unsigned integer in the range 0..2**64-1 inclusive.
 The value of the encoded item is the argument itself.
 For example, the integer 10 is denoted as the one byte 0b000_01010 (major type 0, additional information 10).
 The integer 500 would be 0b000_11001